Open-Source-Compliance/package-analysis/README.md

 * confirm scanner findings either file by file or via bulk statement
 * correct scanner findings either file by file or via bulk statement

+The following listing provides more information about the tasks carried out:

-There might be cases where the scanner matches some license information in a file but this information is not the license of the file.
+* There might be cases where the scanner matches some license information in a file but this information is not the license of the file.
 For example
 > "DT binding documents should be licensed (GPL-2.0-only OR BSD-2-Clause)\n" . $herecurr) && $fix) {$fixed[$fixlinenr] =~ s/SPDX-License-Identifier: .*/SPDX-License-Identifier: (GPL-2.0-only OR BSD-2-Clause)/;

-This is perl code checking whether some files carry the expected SPDX expressions, thus it is not the licensing of this particular file.
+This is some code checking whether some files carry the expected SPDX expressions, thus it is not the licensing of this particular file.
 In this case and due to the fact that the file does not contain any license information the conclusion is "no license known", which is mapped to "NO ASSERTION" in SPDX terminology.

-In other cases there might be no license information in files of a certain subdirectory - but in the Readme file of the subdirectory or on root level of the package there might be a statement, like:
+* In other cases there might be no license information in files of a certain subdirectory - but in the Readme file of the subdirectory or on root level of the package there might be a statement, like:
-> Files in directory abc are all licensed under Apache-2.0 In this case the scanner findings (which are none (NO ASSERTION)) in the files are overruled by the licensing expert with license concluded (LicenseConcluded) Apache-2.0
+> Files in directory abc are all licensed under Apache-2.0

+In this case the scanner findings (which are none (NO ASSERTION)) in the files are overruled by the licensing expert with license concluded (LicenseConcluded) Apache-2.0

 In those cases usually we provide an explanation, why the scanner findings where corrected via "LicenseConcluded".
 This explanation is available in the SPDX2TV files as value of the tag "LicenseComments".
 In the above mentioned example the explanation is: